(Now available as a PDF Download)

 Our ally and co-conspirator Cheekay Cinco has observed, "We have never been in a situation like this.
 Before this, online meetings have been done to prepare for and support an eventual face-to-face meet-up.
 But now, we are entirely reliant on virtual meetings in order to share info and experience, and to communicate with each other.
 Add to that that we are experiencing a global pandemic, not something that many of us have experience in, while trying to remain functional and operational in our work."

-Our friend Adrian Martinez responded to an earlier draft of this post saying "For some people, working from home has been the norm, staying indoors to avoid sickness has been the norm, and skepticism of medical systems has been the reality.
+Our friend Adrian Martinez at MediaJustice responded to an earlier draft of this post saying "For some people, working from home has been the norm, staying indoors to avoid sickness has been the norm, and skepticism of medical systems has been the reality.
 For many disability justice advocates, getting workplace accommodations and worker protections have been a fight and the pandemic is making workplaces adapt.
 As we build a new reality together, what can we learn from movements where people rely on critical connections to stay alive?"